-A student must apply for graduation when he/she has completed or is enrolled and expects to complete 46 credits of coursework within his/her program of study.
-A formal application for graduation/degree completion must be filed with the Office of the Registrar by the deadline specified in the Academic Calendar.
+A student must file an application for graduation with the Office of the Registrar before the deadline set in the academic calendar in the semester before he or she expects to complete graduation requirements.
 Students must apply for graduation even if they do not plan to participate in Commencement Exercises.